Skatteetaten/aurora/docs/documentation/aurora-config.md

 https://wiki.sits.no/pages/viewpage.action?pageId=143517331#AO(AuroraOpenShiftCLI)-AOVault).
 You can access the vaults in two different ways; as a
 _mount_ or via the _secretVault_ option.

-If a Vault is accessed via the secretVault option and the vault contains a file called `latest.properties` the contents of that file will be made available as environment variables for the application.
+If a Vault is accessed via the secretVault option and the vault contains a properties file the contents of that file will be made available as environment variables for the application.
 Example;

 ```